 An asteroid is a small rocky object that orbits the Sun.
 A meteor is what happens when a small piece of an asteroid or comet, called a meteoroid, burns up upon entering Earth’s atmosphere.
 Read on to find out more and learn the difference between asteroids and comets, meteoroids and meteorites, and more!

-An asteroid is a small rocky body orbiting the Sun.
+An asteroid is a small rocky body that orbits the Sun.

 If a meteoroid comes close enough to Earth and enters Earth’s atmosphere, it vaporizes and turns into a meteor: a streak of light in the sky.

 Because of their appearance, these streaks of light are sometimes called "shooting stars."
-But scientists know that meteors are not stars at all—they are just bits of rock!
+But meteors are not actually stars.